 The Bank contributes to a defined contribution supplementary pension plan administered by a private pension fund, based on the employment period of the employee.
 No liabilities arise to the Bank from the payment of pensions to employees in the future.
-Supplementary pension insurance expenses amounted to € 29 thousand as at 31 March 2021 (31 March 2020: € 32 thousand).
+Supplementary pension insurance expenses amounted to € 58 thousand as at 30 June 2021 (30 June 2020: € 62 thousand).

 As of 1 January 2012, Act No. 384/2011 Coll. on the Special Levy on Selected Financial Institutions came into effect.
 The levy calculation is based on the amount of the Bank's liabilities less the amount of equity and subordinated debt.
 Data as at the last date of the preceding calendar quarter were used to determine the base for calculating the levy for the relevant calendar quarter.
+From 1 January 2021, the obligation to pay the special levy of selected financial institutions ceases on the basis of Act no. 353/2020 Coll.